ai-multiply/CPRD-DataPipelineGenerator/README.md

 python run.py --list-steps
 ```

-### Common issues
+## Common Issues and Solutions

-* Ensure that there is enough disk space (at least double the current size).
-Each step will duplicate data.
-If you are happy with the output, you can delete the file(s) from previous steps.
+* **Disk Space**: Ensure sufficient space (at least double the current size).
+Each step duplicates data.
+You can delete files from previous steps after verification.

+* **Missing Dependencies**: If you encounter module errors, ensure all requirements are installed via the conda environment.

+* **Job Failures**: Always check job logs in the logs directory for error messages.

+* **File Path Issues**: Verify all paths in your configuration file; expand any environment variables manually to check actual paths.